The Nest (novel)

 The Nest is the bestselling debut novel by Cynthia D'Aprix Sweeney, published on March 22, 2016.
-The book debuted on the New York Times best seller list at #3 in Hardcover Fiction for April 10, 2016, and rose to #2 the following week, when it also debuted at #3 on the combined print and e-book list.
+The book debuted at #3 on the New York Times Best Seller list in Hardcover Fiction for April 10, 2016, and rose to #2 the following week, when it also debuted at #3 on the combined print and e-book list.

 Plot and main characters

-Leo, Melody, Jack and Bea are four siblings of the Plumb family who live in and around New York.
-They are due to receive money from a trust fund, which they call the "Nest", when Melody, the youngest, turns 40.
-However, Leo's reckless actions at a wedding party means that funds need to be withdrawn from the Nest prematurely.
-This causes tension between the four siblings.
+Leo, Melody, Jack and Bea are four siblings of the Plumb family living in and around New York.
+They are set to receive money from a trust fund, which they call the "Nest", when Melody, the youngest, turns 40.
+However, Leo's reckless actions at a wedding party necessitate premature withdrawals from the Nest, causing tension among the siblings.